albill/albill.github.com/_posts/2007-01-19-habeas-corpus-is-not-a-constitutional-right.markdown

 ---
+author: admin
+date: '2007-01-19 14:57:27'
 layout: post
+slug: habeas-corpus-is-not-a-constitutional-right
+status: publish
 title: Habeas Corpus is not a Constitutional Right
-published: true
-meta:
-  ljID: "2370"
-tags:
+wordpress_id: '1525'
+categories:
 - Society
-type: post
-status: publish
 ---
 According to <a href="http://www.whitehouse.gov/government/gonzales-bio.html">Alberto Gonzales</a>, our Attorney General, even though Habeas Corpus cannot be infringed upon according to the Constitution, that doesn't mean it is actually a right.
 Watch his testimony to <a href="http://en.wikipedia.org/wiki/Arlen_Specter">Arlen Specter</a>, a member of his own party (!), below: